Characterizations of voting rules based on majority margins: Characterization for linear profiles

-Next, for any $ab$ such that there are both designated $ab$-voters and also designated $ba$-voters in $V(\mathbf{P}^+)$, by the second condition of Lemma \ref{KeyLem} there must be designated $ab$-$\top$-, $ab$-$\bot$-, $ba$-$\top$-, and $ba$-$\bot$-voters in $V(\mathbf{P}^+)$.
+Next, for any $xy$ such that there are both designated $xy$-voters and also designated $yx$-voters in $V(\mathbf{P}^+)$, by the second condition of Lemma \ref{KeyLem} there must be designated $xy$-$\top$-, $xy$-$\bot$-, $yx$-$\top$-, and $yx$-$\bot$-voters in $V(\mathbf{P}^+)$.
 Then we remove for each of these four categories a voter whose pre-image under $v$ has the largest third coordinate.
-Note that removing these four voters amounts to deleting two reversal pairs, since $G^\top_{ab}$ and $G^\bot_{ba}$ form a reversal pair and $G^\bot_{ab}$ and $G^\top_{ba}$ form a reversal pair.
+Note that removing these four voters amounts to deleting two reversal pairs, since $G^\top_{xy}$ and $G^\bot_{yx}$ form a reversal pair and $G^\bot_{xy}$ and $G^\top_{yx}$ form a reversal pair.
 Thus, by Neutral Reversal it does not change the output of $F$.
-We continue doing so until there are either no designated $ab$-voters or no designated $ba$-voters.
+We continue doing so until there are either no designated $xy$-voters or no designated $yx$-voters.
 The second condition in Lemma \ref{KeyLem} is preserved by the above operation of removing two pairs of voters, so we are guaranteed to hit one of these two cases.
+If all voters would be removed at the final step of this process, we first add the profile $\mathbf{D}_{v, 0}$ fixed at the beginning before the final removal, which leaves the output of $F$ unchanged.